Abortion: A Reasoned Dialogue

 - Abortion does not fit the traditional definition of genocide.

 Fact: Correct.
 The traditional definition has been in transition for quite some time—at least since the 1970's and the genocide of Cambodians by the Khmer Rouge.
-The term "genocide" has its modern origin as a descriptive of war crimes against Jews and other minorities in Western Europe during WWII.
+The term "genocide" has its modern origin as a description of war crimes against Jews and other minorities in Western Europe during WWII.
 A paraphrase of the United Nations in a 1951 resolution is that genocide is the systematic destruction of a people group.
 The people or national group targeted by abortion genocide is unwanted, unborn American children.

 Question: Why are unborn American fetuses being aborted?
 Answer: They are unwanted.